RedisJSON/RedisJSON/docs/docs/resp3.md

 title: "Guide for Migrating from RESP2 to RESP3 Replies"
 linkTitle: "RESP3 migration guide"
 weight: 6
-description: JSON RESP2 to RESP3 replies reference for clients developers
+description: JSON RESP2 to RESP3 replies reference for client developers
 ---

 In RESP3, the default value of the optional path argument was changed from `.` to `$`.